Stevie Nicks cancels 2021 tour dates due to coronavirus concerns

 Stevie Nicks has cancelled her scheduled 2021 tour dates due to coronavirus concerns.

-Sharing a statement on social media tonight (August 10), Nicks announced that these concerts will no longer take place while addressing these “challenging times with challenging decisions”.
+Sharing a statement on social media tonight (August 10), Nicks announced that the concerts will no longer take place while addressing these “challenging times with challenging decisions”.

 “I want everyone to be safe and healthy and the rising Covid cases [in the US] should be of concern to all of us,” the 73-year-old singer wrote, adding that she is “still being extremely cautious” despite being fully vaccinated.